jci-metasys/basic-services-dotnet/README.md

 #### Get Spaces
 To get all available spaces use the method **`Spaces.Get`** (method *GetSpaces* is deprecated).
-This method will return a list of MetasysObjects.
+This method returns a list of 'MetasysObject' objects.
 This accepts an optional type as enum to filter the response.
-To get all of the available types on your server use the GetSpaceTypes method which returns a list of MetasysObjectType.
-To get all of the equipment on your server use the GetEquipment method which returns a list of MetasysObjects.
 ```csharp
 // Retrieves the list of Buildings using SpaceTypeEnum helper
 List<MetasysObject> buildings = client.GetSpaces(SpaceTypeEnum.Building).ToList();